This page is in group Technology.

 This post is meant for us to collect thoughts.
 I would appreciate anyone to comment here, and hope that we could collectively bring about a spec for a new folding editor.
 Maybe a programmer would emerge, too?
 Folding is a fantastic cognitive tool!

-Starting point may be seen as my Designer’s note .
+The starting point of this note may be seen in my Designer’s note .